adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/README.md

 kube_controller_public_ip = "55.55.55.55"
 ```
-SSH to the controller, using the `centos` user and the ssh key we created earlier:
+SSH to the controller using the `centos` user, and the ssh key we created earlier:
 ```
 $ ssh -i ~/.ssh/cka_lab centos@55.55.55.55
 ```